abhisharma404/sample/sample.md

     - **SecureTea browser plugin:** A plugin which can scan for harmful URL, monitor every URL, detect phishing sites & restrict internet activity.
     - **Real-time log visualization & monitoring dashboard:** If plotted in a graph with the right metrics, they can give back so vitalinformation just by looking.
 And plotting them realtime? ​ We are catching a thief red-handed​ , that’s quite cool!
 We can use Plotly to build this, it’s much more easy to integrate with a Flask app.
     - **Enhance AntiVirus:**

-      a.
-Behavioural​ based:
+        **a.
+Behavioural based:<br>**
             i.
-Bring machine learning to detect and predict malware using Portable Executable(PE) headers​ . ii.
-Analyze the behaviour of a file by looking at its ​ API call​, it’s h​ooks with the Kernel​, it’s startup​, ​ system calls​ & TCP connections by using machine & deep learning. iii.
-Convolutional neural networks ​ (CNN)​ for ​ malware visualization​ .
+Bring machine learning to detect and predict malware using Portable Executable(PE) headers.<br>
+            ii.
+Analyze the behaviour of a file by looking at its API call, it’s hooks with the Kernel, it’s startup, system calls & TCP connections by using machine & deep learning.<br>
+            iii.
+Convolutional neural networks (CNN) for malware visualization

-      b.
-Integrate volatility​ to perform m emory malware​ analysis.
+        **b.
+Integrate volatility to perform m emory malware analysis:<br>**
             i.
 Catching memory malware is one of the toughest thing out there, catching it will advance our anti-virus even more.

 ## Personal experience and journey